 Thus knowing how to make fire cakes will arm you with the ability to prepare food, even when all you have is flour and water.
 When everything is gone such as grocery stores, fast food chains, as well as your own supplies, fire cakes could be the only decent food to keep you going.

 Here is a video from James Townsend & Son to show you three ways to make fire cakes.

 - ash bed

 - peel/oven spatula/(in the video: tomahawk)

 Pour some flour into the bowl.
-Add salt, and mix well.
-Add a small amount of water, and mix into a paste.
+Then add salt, and mix well.
+Next, add a small amount of water, and mix into a paste.

 We will be using three different methods to cook fire cakes: with a bannock board, with leaves and by putting the dough directly on the ashes.

 Make the dough sticky so that it won’t fall off the board while cooking.
 Flatten out the dough on the bannock board.
 Lay it flat and thin so that it will cook well and quick.
 The board has holes in it to keep it upright.

 Place the board just above the coals so it won’t catch fire.
 Put a stick into the hole on the board to prop it at an angle.
 When the lower side of the patty, that which is closer to the coals, has turned brown, turn the bannock board over.
 Remember to do this gently to keep the patty from dropping into the ashes.
 Your cake is ready when the patty has browned up all over.
 It’s ready to eat!

 You want the dough thin and the shape to be similar to the size of the leaves you will be using.
 Once you get the right size and shape, take one leaf and put the dough on top.
 Then turn the patty over and place another leaf on top.
 Add more leaves to both sides so the leaves won’t burn through.